Bochasanwasi Akshar Purushottam Swaminarayan Sanstha: England

 In 1950, disciples Mahendra Patel and Purushottam Patel held small personal services at their homes in England.
 Mahendra Patel, a barrister by vocation, writes, "I landed in London in 1950 for further studies.
 Purushottambhai Patel...was residing in the county of Kent.
 His address was given to me by Yogiji Maharaj".
 Beginning 1953, D. D. Meghani held assemblies in his office that brought together several followers in an organized setting.
 In 1958, leading devotees including Navin Swaminarayan, Praful Patel and Chatranjan Patel from India and East Africa began arriving to the UK.
 They started weekly assemblies at Seymour Place every Saturday evening at a devotee's house.
 In 1959, a formal constitution was drafted and the group registered as the "Swaminarayan Hindu Mission, London Fellowship Centre".
 D.D.
-Megani served as Chairman, Mahendra Patel as Vice-Chairman and Praful Patel the secretary.
+Megani served as chairman, Mahendra Patel as vice-chairman and Praful Patel the secretary.
 On Sunday, 14 June 1970, the first BAPS temple in England was opened at Islington by Yogiji Maharaj.
 In this same year he established the Shree Swaminarayan Mission as a formal organisation.

 United States

 Yogiji Maharaj was unable to travel to the United States during his consecutive foreign tours.
 Nonetheless, he asked Dr. K.C.
 Patel to begin satsang assemblies in the United States.
-He gave Patel the names of 28 satsangi students to help conduct [satsang] assemblies.
+He gave Patel the names of 28 Satsangi students to help conduct Satsang assemblies.

 In 1970, Yogiji Maharaj accepted the request of these students and sent four swami to visit the U.S. The tour motivated followers to start satsang sabhas in their own homes every Sunday around the country.
 Soon, K.C.
-Patel established a non-profit organisation known as BSS under US law.
-Thus, a fledgling satsang mandal formed in the United States before the death of Yogiji Maharaj in 1971.
+Patel established a non-profit organization known as BSS under US law.
+Thus, a fledgling Satsang mandal formed in the United States before the death of Yogiji Maharaj in 1971.

 Growth and further global expansion (1971–2016)

 After Yogiji Maharaj's death, Pramukh Swami Maharaj became both the spiritual and administrative head of BAPS in 1971.
-He was the fifth spiritual guru of the BAPS organisation.
-Under his leadership, BAPS has grown into a global Hindu organisation and has witnessed expansion in several areas.
+He was the fifth spiritual guru of the BAPS.
+Under his leadership, BAPS has grown into a global Hindu organization and has witnessed expansion in several areas.
 His work has been built on the foundations laid by his gurus – Shastriji Maharaj and Yogiji Maharaj.

 Personal outreach (1971–1981)

 Immediately upon taking helm, Pramukh Swami Maharaj ventured on a hectic spiritual tour in the first decade of his role as the new Spiritual Guru.
-Despite health conditions—cataract operation in 1980—he continued to make extensive tours to more than 4000 villages and towns, visiting over 67,000 homes and performing image installation ceremonies in 77 temples in this first decade.
+Despite health conditions—cataract operation in 1980—he continued to make extensive tours to more than 4000 villages and towns, visiting over 67,000 homes and performing Murti Pratishtha (image installation) ceremonies in 77 temples in this first decade.
 He also embarked on a series of overseas tours beginning in 1974 as the guru.
 Subsequent tours were made in 1977, 1979, and 1980.

 Overall, he embarked on a total of 28 international spiritual tours between 1974 and 2014.
 His travels were motivated by his desire to reach out to devotees for their spiritual uplift and to spread the teachings of Swaminarayan.